padpadpadpad/blogdown_source/content/home/about.md

 # Who am I?

-I'm an ecologist studying how organisms adapt to change and how these processes scale from the very small (cellular processes) to the very big (ecosystem processes).
+I'm an ecologist studying how organisms adapt to change and how ecological processes scale from the very small (metabolism of a single cell) to the very big (ecosystem functions such as primary production).

-I am currently doing a PhD in Cornwall under the supervision of Gabriel Yvon-Durocher, Angus Buckling and Simon Jennings.
+I finished my PhD in Cornwall under the supervision of Gabriel Yvon-Durocher and Angus Buckling in July 2017 and have now started a postdoc position with Angus looking at the importance of both ecological and evolutionary to community interactions, evolution and stability.

 ### The aim of this blog

 This blog will hopefully serve as a platform for me to be me, mainly blogging about R and my research interests (and probably football).

-### My significant others

-I live in Cornwall with my girlfriend Sophia Galpin (who documents her health and food adventures [here](http://spooniesophia.com)) and our 1 year old Miniature Dachshund Copper - who somehow manages to maintain his own [Instagram account](https://www.instagram.com/coppercar_thesausage/).

-Without them I would lack the motivation and support to achieve what I have and what I will.